scalableminds/webknossos/docs/export.md

 1. Click on the overflow menu (dropdown), next to the `Save` button in the webKnossos navbar
 2. Select `Zarr Links` entry
 3. Click `Create Zarr Link` to make the resource available through the Zarr streaming interface.
 Set the `Expiration Date` as required.
 The default duration is 1 month into the future.
 4. Click on the little copy button (clipboard icon) to copy the Zarr web link.
-Copy the Due to the nature of the Zarr spec, if you need to individually copy a URL for each webKnossos layer.
+Due to the nature of the Zarr spec, if you need to individually copy a URL for each webKnossos layer.

 TODO Image